kukicako/Sprint-Challenge--Hash-BC/README.md

 ## Interview Questions

 Explain in detail the workings of a dynamic array:
+    -- dynamic arrows grow when you insert (x2 in most cases).
+Static array already has predetermined length/storage so it size cant be altered

+* What is the runtime complexity to access an array
+    -- O(1)

-* What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+, add or remove from the front, and add or remove from the back?
+    --usually it is O(1) since  you dont have to shift indices. but if you add an item it can also be O(n) if the array has run outta storage.

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+    -- you add an item making it o(n) so then it has to copy all the        items from the first array into the new one.

 Explain how a blockchain is structured.
+    --data structure that keeps public ledger of transactions but even tho it is public the cryptography keeps it secure. used for crpytocurrency.

+What are the blocks,
+    -- block is file where data is permenantly stored contains index number/timestamp/transactions/proof/prev-hash

-What are the blocks, what is the chain?
+what is the chain?
+    -- stores the hash data of the prev block creating a long chain.
+If     you tried to change one of them to give yourself an advantage then it would change all of them

 How is the data organized?
+    -- first block (genisis block) contains arbirtrary hash All the data in the first block is hashed into a hash that is stored in the second block and then it keeps on goin

 Explain how proof of work functions.
  How does it operate.
+    -- proof of work is code that is recorded in blocks that require a crap ton of computing power to generate.

  How does this protect the chain from attack.
-What kind of attack is possible?
+    --impossible to add valid block without valid proof of work manipulating the transactions gets messed up cause the next block is signed with a diff proof of work What kind of attack is possible?
+    -- if one person controls more than half then they are able to control the decentralized network

 ## Project Set Up